MicrosoftDocs/power-platform/power-platform/admin/set-up-managed-identity.md

       Example: `https://92e1c10d0b34e28ba4a87e3630f46a.06.environment.api.powerplatform.com/sts`

-    - **Subject identifier**: If a self-signed certificate is used for signing the assembly, use only recommended for non-production use cases.
+    - **Subject identifier**: If a self-signed certificate is used for signing the assembly, use for non-production use cases.

       Example: `component:pluginassembly,thumbprint:<<Thumbprint>>,environment:<<EnvironmentId>>`

       **Or**

-     - **Subject identifier**: If a certificate is from a valid trusted Issuer (recommended for production scenarios), then the **subject identifier** format must follow below example.
+     - **Subject identifier**: If a certificate is from a valid trusted issuer, which is recommended for production scenarios, then the **subject identifier** format must follow the example below.

       Example: `component:pluginassembly,subject:<<certificateSubjectCommonName>>,issuer:<<issuerCommonName>>,environment:<<environmentId>>`

     :::image type="content" source="media/managed-identity.png" alt-text="Configure managed identity.":::